Visiting Austria at Christmas is a special experience. Much like its neighbour Germany, Austria is world-famous for having rich festive traditions.

 In the foreground of Vienna’s famous City Hall, the Viennese Dream Christmas Market is a highlight for its Christmas calibre and the uniqueness of its setting.

-Highlights include craft-making for kids on the ground floor of the City Hall, and the international choirs that bring their sweet sounds to the ‘Musical Centre of Europe’.
+Activities include craft-making for kids on the ground floor of the City Hall, and the international choirs that bring their sweet sounds to the ‘Musical Centre of Europe’.
+Perfect for a visit if you are short of activities on Christmas Day.

 The Christmas Village (Belvedere Palace)